-- Click the Create New Connection icon + to the right of the Selected Connection box. - 2.
-In the New Connection dialog, complete the following properties, then click OK.
+- 2. In the New Connection dialog, complete the following properties, then click OK.

 Item Description Name The name of the connection.
 This name should indicate the system that the key connects to.
 For example, if you have a key for a test sandbox system and a key for a production system, the connection names should indicate "Test" and "Production" respectively.
 Ellucian Key The Ellucian Ethos key for the target system.
 Description Optional.
 A description of the connection.
 The description displays in a tooltip when hovering over connection names in the Ethos Connections dialog.